 2. Cinnamon and ginger

 Cardamom is got from pods that come from a plant of a ginger family, and for that, the gingerly qualities are there.
-Combining cinnamon and ginger brings out a tad mild flavor, which makes the two best for baking.
+Combining cinnamon and ginger brings out a mild flavor, making the two best for baking.
 They also bring out the woodiness still contained in the cardamom and also a warm spiciness.
 In terms of their health benefits, they help prevent diabetes.
 Ginger alone helps with digestion, nausea stomach pain and also reduces risks of heart disease.
 For cinnamon, it helps improve dental health, slows down inflammation, and also lowers the chances of cancer.

 Summary